-As we release this edition of Migrant Voice, Bahrain has taken a significant step forward in worker welfare by implementing the three-month midday work ban-a milestone we at MWPS are championed proud to have through #ExtendTheShade campaign.
+As we release this edition of Migrant Voice, Bahrain has taken a significant step forward in worker welfare by implementing the three-month midday work ban-a milestone we at MWPS are proud to have championed through our #ExtendTheShade campaign.
 This change reflects a growing recognition of the importance of protecting workers from extreme heat, and we commend the authorities for their decisive action.

 For years, we have advocated for stronger safeguards during Bahrain's harsh summers, and seeing this extended ban come into effect is a testament to collective effort.
-While this is continues-ensuring progress, work enforcement is consistent and that all workers, especially those in vulnerable sectors, are shielded from harm.
+While this is progress, our work continues-ensuring enforcement is consistent and that all workers, especially those in vulnerable sectors, are shielded from harm.